-Home » Hiking in Oregon » 25 Columbia River Gorge Hikes + Other Adventures
+Home » Hiking in Oregon » 21 BEST Columbia River Gorge Hikes

 There’s no place like the Gorge.
-People travel from all around the country to take in this natural wonder of the Pacific Northwest.
+People travel from all around the country to take in this natural wonder of the Pacific Northwest, and while there are tons of ways to experience this area, the hikes in the Columbia River Gorge take the cake.

 Click the image to view the clickable map of Columbia River Gorge.